Apply for a Marriage License | Indiana Wedding Planning

 but don't forget your marriage license to make it official!

-To be married in the State of Indiana, you must have a marriage license to make your nuptials legal.
+To be married in the State of Indiana (and most places), you must have a marriage license to make your nuptials legal.
 Here is the information you need to apply:

 You'll need to apply in the county in which you or your groom currently reside.